 Instructions

+- Blister.
 Heat an extra-large skillet over medium heat.
-Add the peppers and let them blister, tossing every 3 minutes or so, until most sides are blistered and blackened and the peppers just begin to soften.
+Add the oiled peppers and let them blister, tossing every few minutes or so, until most sides are blistered and blackened and the peppers just begin to soften.
+(6-7 minutes)

 Notes

-One out of ten peppers can be spicy, but most are mild. 🙂
+One in ten peppers is spicy, but most are mild. 🙂

 Nutrition